rinechran/rinechran/README.md

-I'm Eunsik a passionate software developer
+I'm Eunsik, a passionate software developer.

 I enjoy exploring various programming languages and frameworks, with a strong focus on C++, Rust, and C#.